Chickpea Vegan Curry is a meatless main that completely satisfies! Gluten free, vegan, and ready in 30 minutes.

 - 2 cloves garlic, pressed or minced

-- 3 Tablespoons Red Thai Curry Paste (see notes)
+- 3 Tablespoons Red Thai Curry Paste, see notes

 - 1 vine ripened tomato, chopped (~1/2 cup)

-- 15oz can full fat coconut milk (can use lite)
+- 15 oz can full fat coconut milk, can use lite

-- 15oz can chickpeas, drained and rinsed
+- 15 oz can chickpeas, drained and rinsed

-- 2 teaspoons coconut sugar
+- 2 teaspoons coconut sugar, or brown or white sugar

-- 4 lightly packed cups baby spinach, chopped
+- 4 cups baby spinach, chopped

 - 1 lime, sliced into wedges